Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 The same provider-linking approach is not available for user groups and their memberships, because groups are not exclusively managed by a SCIM provider.
 The connector therefore uses the REST API for group management and group membership imports.
 The REST API also has access to groups created in the Zenya UI.

-As a result, the REST API can return group memberships for users that are not returned by the SCIM API.
-HelloID cannot correlate those memberships because the corresponding accounts are absent from the account entitlement import.
-Only memberships for users visible through the configured SCIM provider can be correlated.
+As a result, the REST API can return group memberships for accounts outside the SCIM provider's scope.
+The permission import filters these out, since only accounts linked to the SCIM provider can be correlated.

 Group resources must also use the REST API, because the REST API used for permissions cannot modify groups created through SCIM.